What to Do If Someone is Blackmailing You from Another Country

 Reporting the blackmailer's accounts to platforms is more effective than many victims realize.
 Major platforms take blackmail and extortion seriously and will often suspend accounts quickly, even for international users.
 While criminals can create new accounts, this disruption increases their costs and may cause them to abandon your case for easier targets.

 When reporting, emphasize the criminal nature of the contact.
-Terms like "blackmail," "extortion," and "sextortion" trigger higher-level reviews than simply reporting harassment or inappropriate content.
+Terms like 'blackmail,' 'extortion,' and 'sextortion' trigger higher-level reviews.
+Report blackmail through the platform's dedicated channels rather than general harassment reports for faster action.

 Legal Options Beyond Criminal Prosecution